BalticRIM - Baltic Sea Region Integrated Maritime Cultural Heritage Management

 EUR 2.995 000

 BalticRIM will analyse the relationship between MCH and MSP.
 On regional level the two stakeholder groups will collaborate to find out more about minimum criteria.
-Different classifying types of heritage sites will be elaborated for solid planning.
+Currently, different classifying types of heritage sites have been elaborated for a better comparison of sites between countries and for further solid planning.
+These assessment templates are ranging from statutory and archaeological aspects to environmental and accessibility issues.
 Databases will be compared and improved for a better knowledge of each other’s approach.

 The project will also provide tools to structure decision-making processes and to integrate MCH within the topical implementation of MSP in the BSR.
 MCH experts will understand the real MSP processes and see how information has to be prepared.
 Opportunities provided by the MSP processes will be outlined and those management questions defined which are not solvable within the planning exercise.
 Legal and management options to foster interaction between MCH and MSP will be outlined.